The Snowling Queen

 I wonder, is Silania clev'rer grown,

-Or some other come to ensorcell me?
+Or has another come t’ ensorcell me?

 WENDELL: Perchance you'll come to fare me to the gate,